-While a number of acceptable formats are listed by the ESDIS Standards Office (ESO) [18], the preferred format for EOSDIS data products is netCDF-4 (network Common Data Form Version 4) [19].
-The netCDF-4 format uses the Hierarchical Data Format Version 5 (HDF5) [20] data storage format.
-Although files in netCDF-4 can in theory be written or read through HDF5 libraries and APIs (Application Programming Interface), inadvertent use of certain HDF5 features can render files unreadable by the rich ecosystem of netCDF tools, so we recommend use of the netCDF Application Programming Interface for all but the data format experts.
-The ESDIS Standards Office review of the netCDF-4/HDF5 File Format [19] lists the strengths, weaknesses, applicability and limitations of the format, which the reader may find useful.
+While a number of acceptable formats are listed by the ESDIS Standards Office (ESO) [20], the preferred format for EOSDIS data products is netCDF-4 (network Common Data Form Version 4) [21].
+The most common implementation of the netCDF-4 format uses the Hierarchical Data Format Version 5 (HDF5) [22] data storage format.
+Although files in netCDF-4 can in theory be written through HDF5 libraries and APIs, inadvertent use of certain HDF5 features can render files unreadable by the rich ecosystem of netCDF tools, so we recommend use of the netCDF API for all but the data format elites.
+The ESDIS Standards Office review of the netCDF-4/HDF5 File Format [21] lists the strengths, weaknesses, applicability, and limitations of the format, which the reader may find useful.